-1933 Group, named after the year that Prohibition was repealed, owns craft cocktail bars throughout Los Angeles.
-On Repeal Day, 1933 Group is celebrating the “death” of the 18th Amendment by featuring a special Repeal Day cocktail for just $1 at all of its bars: Bigfoot Lodge, Bigfoot West, Harlowe, La Cuevita, Oldfield’s Liquor Room, Sassafras Saloon and Thirsty Crow.
-All of the bars are offering an Old Fashioned except La Cuevita, which is featuring a Tequila Press.
-The Repeal Day $1 cocktail special is available from 5-7 p.m. on Friday, Dec.
-5 with a limit of two per person.
-Funeral attire is “appreciated.”
+Named after the year that Prohibition was repealed, 1933 Group owns craft cocktail bars throughout Los Angeles.
+On Repeal Day, 1933 Group is celebrating the end of the 18th Amendment by featuring a special Repeal Day cocktail for just $1 at seven of its bars: Bigfoot Lodge, Bigfoot West, Harlowe, Oldfield’s Liquor Room, Sassafras Saloon and Thirsty Crow.
+Six of the participating bars serving $1 Old Fashioneds, while La Cuevita is offering a $1 Tequila Press.
+The Repeal Day cocktail specials are available from 5-7 p.m. on Saturday, Dec.
+5.

 With its full service patio on Spring Street and a comfortably designed interior, Beelman's Pub is a Downtown L.A. favorite for locals and visitors alike.
 Settle into a leather booth or gather your friends at the communal table for craft cocktails and beers paired with moderately priced pub fare like oysters, fish and chips, pepper crusted steak and gravy fries.
-On Repeal Day, Beelman’s is releasing its barrel-aged Brooklyn, specially priced at $7 all day.
-Aged in a Charbay barrel, the Brooklyn is made with Twelve Five Rye, Dolin Dry Vermouth, China-China Amer and Luxardo Maraschino.
-At 9:30 p.m., Twelve Five Rye cocktail specials and a limited number of Twelve Five cigars will be available.
+On Repeal Day, Beelman’s is offering buy one, get one for $1 Jameson Black Barrel Old Fashioneds and Boardwalk Empire Punch for $4.